shafiqshariff/echo-sonos/README.md

 5. If you have problems, make sure you are on the same network as your Sonos AND make sure you don't have a Sonos client running on the same machine.
    The client can interfere with the node.js server.

-##Expose your local server to the internet
+##2.
+Expose your local server to the internet
 1. You'll need to use some kind of Dynamic DNS service to allow AWS Lambda to contact your server I use No-Ip.com, but there a lot of other options like DynDNS or yDNS.eu Basically, these services keep track of your home IP address in case your ISP changes it